What is left or right brain all about?

 A “left-brained” person is considered to be more logical, objective and analytical while a person who is “right-brained” is said to be more expressive, creative and intuitive.

 It controls the subconscious mind, imaging abilities and creativity.
-It has the powerful abilities to process massive amount of information quickly, and has great memory retention ability.
+It has the powerful ability to process a massive amount of information quickly and has great memory retention ability.

 What can I do to nurture and develop the right-brain?

 The right side of the brain controls the visualisation ability; which also controls the photographic memory ability.
 It also helps a child process information quickly.
 Stimulating a child’s visual memory and doing fast-paced activities can help to nurture and develop the right brain.

 Below are simple examples you can do together with your child.

 Doing fun visual memory activities that involve children looking at and remembering images comprising of different shapes and colours quickly (refer to the image below), and thereafter replicating them by drawing out are good exercises for the right brain.

 Parents can also stimulate the right brain by flashing pictorial cards quickly to children, preferably at a rate of 2 cards per second.